swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 #### Omitting extensions to `UnsafeBufferPointer` and related types

 We could omit the extensions to `UnsafeBufferPointer` and related types, and rely instead of future `Span` and `RawSpan` initializers.
 The initializers can have the advantage of being able to communicate semantics (somewhat) through their parameter labels.
-However, they also have a very different shape than the `storage` computed properties we are proposing.
+However, they also have a very different shape than the `span` computed properties we are proposing.
 We believe that the adding the same API on both safe and unsafe types is advantageous, even if the preconditions for the properties cannot be statically enforced.

 ## <a name="directions"></a>Future directions